Azure/azure-sdk-for-java/sdk/identity/azure-identity/README.md

 require platform support.
 See the
 [managed identity documentation](https://docs.microsoft.com/azure/active-directory/managed-identities-azure-resources/services-support-managed-identities) for more details on this.

-If a managed identity isn't available, and the application is running on Windows, the `DefaultAzureCredential` will then attempt reading from a local user token cache. `AZURE_USERNAME` environment variable must be specified if there are more than one accounts in the cache.
+If a managed identity isn't available, the `DefaultAzureCredential` will then attempt reading the signed in user from a set of local developer tools, in the following order

+1. `DefaultAzureCredential` will read from a local user token cache. `AZURE_USERNAME` environment variable must be specified if there are more than one accounts in the cache.
 The local token cache is shared between this library, Visual Studio (2019+), and Azure CLI.
-See [Enable applications for shared token cache credential](#enable-applications-for-shared-token-cache-credential) to see how to populate / clean up this token cache.
+See [Enable applications for shared token cache credential](#enable-applications-for-shared-token-cache-credential) for how to populate / clean up this token cache.
+2. `DefaultAzureCredential` will then read the currently signed in user in Azure Toolkit for IntelliJ.
+See [Sign in Azure Toolkit for IntelliJ for IntelliJCredential](#sign-in-azure-toolkit-for-intellij-for-intellijcredential) for how to sign in in IntelliJ IDEA to enable this.
+3. `DefaultAzureCredential` will then read the currently signed in user in Azure plugin in Visual Studio Code.
+See [Sign in Visual Studio Code for VisualStudioCodeCredential](#sign-in-visual-studio-code-for-visualstudiocodecredential)  for how to sign in in Visual Studio code to enable this.
+4. `DefaultAzureCredential` will then read the currently signed in user in Azure CLI.
+See [Sign in Azure CLI for AzureCliCredential](#sign-in-azure-cli-for-azureclicredential)

+If a credential or a tool isn't available, `DefaultAzureCredential` will catch the `CredentialUnavailableException` and simply try the next credential.
+If no credential can be used, a `ClientAuthenticationException` containing all the individual credential unavailable exceptions will be thrown at the end.

 ### Environment variables